On This Page:

 A vaccine against Urinary Tract Infections (UTIs) has been one of bioscience’s much sought-after dreams for quite a few years.
 However, it has proved to be remarkably elusive.
 To look at the reasons why it is helpful to discuss how vaccines work.

 Antibodies are very, very specific to the antigen: even to parts of it.
-They bind to it, in an effort to inactivate it, and to signal its removal from our systems.
+They bind to it, to inactivate it, and to signal its removal from our systems.

 Typical administrative routes include oral, intramuscular (most common), nasal sprays, subcutaneous and intradermal (rarest).